annamar90/annamar90/README.md

 - 👋 Hi, I’m @annamar90
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in QA testing
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning automated test suites
-- 💞️ I’m looking to collaborate on projects involving React
+- 💞️ I’m looking to collaborate on projects involving new testing techniques
 - 📫 How to reach me

 <!---